mdhelomme/MDEF/docs/term3/17-DistributedDesign.md

 ***Learning Skills:***

 This session my group focused on the value of creativity.

-***Dynamics***

-The dynamic was really fun and mind-opening.
-I really enjoyed the way that everygroup established a different format to present their values, and how everyone was exited to both comment and listen on every presentation.

-***Interactions***

-My interactions with both my group, and the class presentations were really eye-opening.
+Nonethless I was able to learn a lot from every presentation, as well as from my group's collaborative brainstorming.

 Collaboration:
 - "Capacity for collaboration" - is it meaningful collaboration?